lab-cosmo/librascal/docs/source/how_to.rst

 When you know what is necessary for your method, you can proceed in the implementation.

 The new method should be written in C++ in the **src** folder and should be named in a way that is clear what the method does (no method_3_bis.cc etc..).
 The file should start with a header reporting a few information such as the author, date, etc..
 You can check the other .cc files in the directory for a quick reference.
-Bofore, jumping into the next paragraphs, please respect our :ref:`coding convention <coding_convention>`
+Bofore, jumping into the next paragraphs, please respect our :ref:`coding convention <coding_convention>`.